epiverse-trace/tutorials/instructors/02-practical-delays.md

 - About the effective reproduction number:
   - An Rt greater than 1 implies an increase in cases or an epidemic.
-  - An Rt less than 1 implies a decrease in cases or extinction.
+  - An Rt less than 1 implies a decrease in transmission, which could lead to extinction if sustained.
 - An analysis closest to extinction has a central estimate of:
   - Rt less than 1
   - growth rate is negative
-  - doubling or halving time negative
+  - doubling or halving time negative, which indicate a decline in cases
-- However, given the uncertainty in all of these estimates, there is no statistical evidence of extintion if the 90% credible intervals of:
+- However, given the uncertainty in all of these estimates, there is no statistical evidence of extinction if the 90% credible intervals of:
   - Rt include the value 1,
   - growth rate include the value 0,
   - doubling or halving time include the value 0.
 - From table:
-  - The results in the tables correspond to the latest available date under analysis.
+  - The values from the `summary()` output correspond to the latest available date under analysis.
   - The `Expected change in reports` categories (e.g., `Stable` or `Likely decreasing`) describe the expected change in daily cases based on the posterior probability that Rt \< 1.
 Find the tutorial